 - Gain greater investment appreciation without a large tax bill.
 Some high-bracket 1031 exchange investors may wish to forego current income to accumulate future equity.
 Using a tax-deferred exchange makes it possible for investors to “sell high and buy low.”
 It also allows investors’ profits to continue working for them.

 - Diversify or consolidate investments.
-Changes in an investor’s philosophy may necessitate real estate portfolio changes.
+Changes in an investor’s philosophy may demand real estate portfolio changes.
 Exchanging makes it possible for an investor to sell a group of properties and transfer the equity into one larger property.
 It is also an excellent tool to redistribute investment risk among a variety of property types and locations.

 The like-kind provision is quite broad and includes Land, Rental, and Business property.
 Exchange any of these properties for the other.
 We have assembled a few tips for a smooth 1031 exchange here.